 Can you freeze pulled pork?

 Yes, you can.
 First, fully cool it off, after adding it to freezer-safe ziplock bags.
 Flatten the bags and freeze.
 If properly stored in the freezer at 0 F degrees or less, the pork will last up to 6 months, however, I prefer to store mine only for about 3 months, after that it changes its texture.

 How do you heat up frozen pulled pork?

-- You can place it in the fridge and thaw it before heating it up, that will reduce the heating uptime, but it is not mandatory.
+- You can place it in the fridge and thaw it before heating it up, which will reduce the heating uptime, but it is not mandatory.

 - Add the pulled pork to a large saucepan over medium heat, and heat it up, stirring occasionally, if needed add more bbq sauce or scoop up extra liquid if there is too much.
 Stir well to combine to make sure it heats up uniformly.

 Tips to make the best Pressure Cooker Pulled Pork Recipe:

 - You don’t have to brown the pork for this recipe.
 But for extra flavor, I recommend you brown it on each side for a few minutes.
 Use the Sauté function of the Instant Pot to do this.